Login or Register to make a submission.

 • Article word count should be between 5,000 and 10,000 words.
 Larger articles may be considered for publication as multi-part articles spread over multiple issues.

 In general, Verba Vitae employs The Chicago Manual of Style (CMS), 17th Edition, Chicago and London: The University of Chicago Press, 2017 as the house style.
-Note especially the following:
+Note especially the following directives.

 Title